Observation framework: Beyond the documentation about observing property changes

 Make a Observations for older platforms

 Now you may wonder if we can build a similar API just like the Observations mentioned above, as it only available since iOS 26 lineup.
-And yes, all we have to do is utilizing the AsyncStream
+And yes, all we have to do is utilizing the AsyncStream and the withObservationTracking(_:onChange:) mentioned above.

 Here: